 Before getting into what Glossika is, let’s first talk about what it is not.

 Glossika isn’t for complete beginners.
 It’s not easy.
 It’s not necessarily fun and there’s no gamification with badges and points.
 It’s not going to teach you about Chinese culture.
 There’s no hand-holding.
 If you aren’t self-motivated, you’ll probably get bored and give up on it.
 It’s not particularly pretty.
 You’re not going to hear a lot of English explanations.
 You won’t get a list of vocab and grammar points.

 Glossika is raw.
 It’s difficult.
 It’s fast.
 And for me, it was really helpful.

 What is Glossika?

 Glossika is basically just a bunch of sentences recorded by native speakers.
 That’s pretty much it.
 Like I said, it isn’t fancy or pretty.

-For each level of the Fluency 123 course, there are 1000 sentences recorded, so all together there are 3000 sentences You’ll practice these sentences over and over unti you couldn’t forget them even if you wanted to.
+For each level of the Fluency 123 course, there are 1000 sentences recorded, so altogether there are 3000 sentences You’ll practice these sentences over and over until you couldn’t forget them even if you wanted to.

 GMS and GSR Files